andyp123/blender_io_mesh_bsp/README.md

 and allow you to select a file to load.
 Before loading the file, you can tweak some options to change how the BSP will be imported into Blender.

-### Scale (default: 0.05)
+### Scale (default: 0.03125)
 Changes the size of the imported geometry.
 The size of a unit in Quake is not the same as in Blender.
-32 units in Quake is approximately 1m in Blender, so setting scale to 1 will make everything huge.
+Scale is set so that 32 units in Quake is 1m in Blender, so setting scale to 1 will make everything huge.

 ### Create Materials (default: On)